MPogotsky/xapi-cpp/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue)](https://github.com/MPogotsky/xapi-cpp/LICENSE)

-The xStation5 API C++ library provides a simple and easy-to-use API for interacting with the xStation5 trading platform.
-With this library, you can connect to the xStation5 platform, retrieve market data, and execute trades.
+This library provides C++ interface to work with [XTB](https://www.xtb.com) xStation5 accounts.
+It can be used to connect to xStation5 platform, retrieve market data and execute trades.

-This library provides interface to work with [XTB](https://www.xtb.com) xStation5 accounts.

 API documentation: <http://developers.xstore.pro/documentation>